 One such participatory work will be Guilty Pleasures (2007-present).
 Described as a listening party, the audience participate by talking about a song that they consider their guilty pleasure, why and then proceed to share that song with everyone.
 A work that evolves with the generations — from having to bring CDs to now just having a playlist on YouTube — this work is something that is ongoing whenever the opportunity arises.
 Song-Ming says this keeps him on his toes, since he can constantly evolve his work and make new (and good) things.

 So with his portfolio of works he has done and continues to do, how did this proposal of Music For Everyone: Variations on a Theme come about?

-"I guess this is where the 58th Venice Biennale’s Music For Everyone starts, really, the starting point, for the Pavillion.
+“I guess this is where the 58th Venice Biennale’s Music For Everyone starts, really, the starting point, for the Pavillion.
 This has got to do with some research that I have been doing for the past two years.
 There are music posters from a series of concerts that the Ministry of Culture was organising, for the people, mostly.
-And under this series, I have found about a 100 over posters.
-All of them are beautiful and in the 70s modernist aesthetic."
+And under this series, I have found about a hundred over posters.
+All of them are beautiful and in the ’70s modernist aesthetic.”

-Besides getting a strong sense of what the cultural policy was at that time, the posters help us observe and follow the growth of a nation from a very different perspective - one that we may not always consider as significant or possible.
-Catching onto such nuances from an object as simple as a poster, Ang shows promise in his proposal for the work - drawing from experimental music practices and the spirit of amateurism as a juxtaposition to a more state-driven vision of what Music for Everyone should be.
+Besides getting a strong sense of what the cultural policy was at that time, the posters help us observe and follow the growth of a nation from a very different perspective — one that we may not always consider as significant or possible.
+Catching on to such nuances from an object as simple as a poster, Song-Ming shows promise in his proposal for the work — drawing from experimental music practices and the spirit of amateurism as a juxtaposition to a more state-driven vision of what Music for Everyone should be.

 His work will be an invitation to the global audience to weigh in on a Singaporean conversation about music, and to learn a side of this country we have yet to unveil.